mauriciopoppe/PojoViz/README.md

            the name Object.prototype
   ```

-  - If the object doesn't have a name at this point then it's `constructor` property is analyzed if it's a function performing the steps above, hopefully doing it this way the constructor gets a name and it's prototype too
+  - If the object doesn't have a name at this point then it's `constructor` property is analyzed only if it's a function performing the steps above, hopefully doing it this way the constructor gets a name and it's prototype too

   ```javascript
     e.g. analyzing the Function.prototype object